mvolkmann/blog/src/dart.md

 Additional isolates can be created to run code in new threads.

 Isolates can only communicate by sending messages.
-Each isolate can create multiple `ReceivePort` objects and each of those has a corresponding `SendPort`.
+Each isolate can create multiple `ReceivePort` objects.
+Each `ReceivePort` object has a corresponding `SendPort` object that can be accessed through the `sendPort` property of the `ReceivePort`.
-When a message is sent using a `SendPort`, it is received by a `ReceivePort`.
+When a message is sent using this `SendPort`, it is received by its `ReceivePort`.

-Each isolate is given a function to execute.
+Each new isolate is given a function to execute.
 An isolate is terminated and removed when this function exits or when another isolate calls its `kill` method.
 An isolate stops running temporarily